yiisoft/validator/docs/guide/result.md

 ],
 ```

-In case of using single attribute per rule set, any additional modifications of attribute names in rules configuration
+In case of using a single attribute per rule set, any additional modifications of attribute names in the rules
-are not required, so they must stay as is:
+configuration are not required, so they must stay as is:

 ```php
 use Yiisoft\Validator\Rule\In;